 Choosing Between a House Sitter or a Home Watch Professional

 We are often asked what the difference is between a Home Watch professional and a house sitter.
-When you are planning to leave your house vacant for an extended period, you should know your options so that you can make an informed decision on who to entrust your home to while you are away.
+When you are planning to leave your house unoccupied for an extended period, you should know your options so that you can make an informed decision on who to entrust your home to while you are away.

 Home Watch can be known by many names: house watch, house check, home concierge, caretaker, absentee home service, property watch, and so on.
 Regardless of the name, a Home Watch professional will perform scheduled visits to your vacant home while you are away.
 A ‘Real Deal’ Home Watch company will have specific Home Watch training and be an insured and bonded professional business.